 PRIDE PUPPY! & SCOTUS

-Pride Puppy is involved in an upcoming SCOTUS case, here are a few links to read more:
+Pride Puppy is involved in an upcoming SCOTUS case.
+Here are a few links to learn more:

-Watch & read about the case, including interviews with Orca publisher, Andrew Wooldridge, on Global News and CHEK News
+Watch & read about the case, including interviews with Orca publisher, Andrew Wooldridge, on Global News and CHEK News, a helpful fact sheet from GLAAD, a primer from the Advocate, and a great piece at Vox

 Articles in the Times Colonist and the Globe & Mail (+)